Marner scores in shootout to lift Leafs over Panthers

 Matthews gave the Maple Leafs a 1-0 lead at 10:38 of the first.
 A shot from the slot bounced off Matthews' body in front of the crease, and when it dropped to his skates, Matthews backhanded it in.
 Matthews has 11 goals in his past 15 games and leads the Leafs in scoring with 28 points.

-Notes: Maple Leafs C Tyler Bozak returned after missing three games with a lower-body injury. ...
+Notes: A fan was conscious and taken to a hospital after falling from a balcony during the game, according to Lt.
+Gus Fernandez of the Sunrise Fire-Rescue Department.
+Panthers director of digital media Adelyn Biedenbach said the team will investigate the incident and that ''the entire Panthers organization wishes the man a full recovery.'' ...
+Maple Leafs C Tyler Bozak returned after missing three games with a lower-body injury. ...
 Goaltender Antoine Bibeau was called up for the game from the AHL Toronto Marlies. ...
 Panthers RW Reilly Smith missed the game with a concussion he got in Friday's 4-3 shootout loss to the Detroit Red Wings.

 UP NEXT: